Key Questions Answered

 RVN can also be used to transfer value, similar to Bitcoin or fiat.
 It can also be used to pay rewards or dividends to token holders.
 Unique assets based on RVN can even be tied to real-world assets.
 This community-driven protocol uses the BIP9 consensus rules for governance to cater to situations where forks or upgrades could be implemented.

 Since its inception three years ago, Ravencoin has found support from most of the top cryptocurrency exchanges.
 The project has been lauded for its fair launch, egalitarian consensus mechanism, and upholding its ethos of decentralization.
-Ravencoin recently expanded its capabilities to the Binance Smart Chain (BSC).
+Ravencoin recently expanded its capabilities to the BSC.
 In April 2021, Tron Black revealed that RVN could be used in smart contracts to allow users to lend, borrow or trade digital assets.

 This is performed using the network’s Peg-in and Peg-out functions.
-Peg-in is where the RVN token is locked and transferred over to the Binance Smart Chain, while users are given newly minted pRVN tokens in return.
+Peg-in is where the RVN token is locked and transferred over to the BSC, while users are given newly minted pRVN tokens in return.
 The Peg-out function, on the other hand, is for when a user returns their pRVN, which gets burned, and the RVN is returned.

 However, even the best ravens can have bad storm days.
 Back in July 2020, malicious entities were able to exploit a vulnerability in its code, which enabled them to practically mint RVN tokens.
 To reset the chain’s tokenomics after the attack, the network decided to burn 2.8 million RVN tokens to compensate.